Knowing these three systems could open a host of new options for you: they can be used to create exciting, sophisticated, and substantial web content.

 Scrimba offers several kinds of materials on a pretty well-organised website, so you can filter the alternatives by several viewpoints.

-There are four big category:
+There are four big categories:

 - HTML & CSS